tlouarn/tlouarn.github.io/_posts/2021-06-05-public-private-keys.md

 Alice could send the locked box as a first parcel and the key in a separate parcel.
 The thief would need to intercept both parcels in order to open the box.
 Although slightly more secure, this approach is not foolproof.

+Bob also have a padlock.
+Bob could send his padlock to Alice, Alice puts the message in the box and locks it with Bob's padlock.
+Bob receives the box with his padlock on and can unlock it.
+In this example, Bob's padlock is called **public key** and Bob's key is called **private key**.

+[TBC]
 Now let us equip the box with two locks and let us give a distinct padlock to each of Alice and Bob.
 Alice and Bob each have their own key for their own padlock.
 The process becomes:
 * Alice places the document in the box, locks it with her padlock and sends to Bob
 * Bob receives the box, places his own padlock next to Alice's and sends back to Alice